populationgenomics/team-docs/getting_started.md

   reviewer, feel free to "ping" them on Slack.
 - In order for people to respond quickly to reviews, individual pull requests (PRs) need to be small.
-Don't send thousands of lines of code for review: that's not fun for the reviewer and it's unlikely you'll get good review feedback.
+Don't send thousands of lines of code for review: that's not fun for the reviewer, and it's unlikely you'll get good review feedback.
 Instead, send small PRs frequently, so the reviewer can really focus on the change.
 - If a reviewer doesn't understand the code or has a question about it, it's likely that a future maintainer will have a similar problem.
-Therefore don't just respond to the question using the review comment UI, but think about how to make the code more readable.
+Therefore, don't just respond to the question using the review comment UI, but think about how to make the code more readable.
 Should there be a clarifying code comment, could you change the structure of the code, or rename a function